Raggii/FarmingBot/README.md

 TODO
-Scroll out when starting \n
+Scroll out when starting /n
-add functionality to click boost damage cards to decrease time of battles.\n Remove unneeded Exits due to scrolling errors\n
+add functionality to click boost damage cards to decrease time of battles./n Remove unneeded Exits due to scrolling errors\n
 Add a Watch dog timer to stop the program if un responsive\n
     - Make this give stats on last position to a Txt file so we can debug it\n